 The Council has previously consulted on a Primary School Place Planning Strategy in 2005.
 This was approved by the Council Cabinet in January 2006.
 The Strategy concluded that there was no need for a citywide reorganisation, but that there would be area reviews of school provision in Alvaston/Boulton, Sinfin, Normanton/Arboretum and Oakwood/Derwent/Chaddesden.
-The Strategy also concluded that the Council's preferred organisational model was for a two form entry primary school.
+(Note: The Area Reviews have not progressed further because of lack of capacity)The Strategy also concluded that the Council's preferred organisational model was for a two form entry primary school.

 Primary surplus places are not a significant issue in total.
 The overall level in 2007 was 12.4%, which was only marginally above the national average of 11.9%.
-Forecasts of pupil numbers over the next 10 years indicate that the overall surplus will reduce from 11.9% to 8.4% (see Appendix 2 for breakdown by cluster), which will be below the 10% DCSF threshold.
+Forecasts of pupil numbers over the next 10 years indicate that the overall surplus will reduce from 11.8% to 8.7% (see Appendix 2 for breakdown by cluster), which will be below the 10% DCSF threshold.
 The Audit Commission's toolkit indicates that Derby's projected level of surplus places for 2011/12 will be well below the national, regional and statistical neighbour averages.
 The projections take into account birth data in different parts of the city and planned new housing developments.
 Derby is economically buoyant, and around 700 additional pupils are expected in the city from new housing.
 It remains the case, therefore, that there is no need for a city-wide reorganisation.

 There are, however, pockets within the city where surpluses are higher, and the proportion of schools with more than 25% surplus places in 2007 was well above the national average, at 18% compared to the national average of 14.5%.
-At the time of the 2008 pupil census, 13 schools had 25% or more surplus places (see Appendix 3).
+At the time of the 2008 pupil census, 14 schools had 25% or more surplus places (see Appendix 3).
 Of these, two are closing in August 2008 as part of an amalgamation.